The Original Motorcycle Lowering Link

 Koubalinks can create a lowered seat height by altering the rear suspension geometry and are often available in a variety of heights.
 They are machined from billet aluminium by KoubaLink and assembled using OEM quality bearings and seals.

 Fitting a linkage is as simple as replacing the stock motorcycle linkage.
 There are exceptions, the late model KTM 690 needs machining of the linkage to fit the lower option links.
 If such changes are needed they will be listed on our website and in product instructions.

 We are often asked why motorcycles are so tall?
-Modern offroad motorcycles strive to have high ground clearance and long sus pension travel for added offroad ability.
+Modern offroad motorcycles strive to have high ground clearance and long suspension travel for added offroad ability.
 The downside is high seat heights.
 Lowering the motorcycle will also lower the centre of gravity making the bike easier to handle for younger or shorter riders.

-Answer: The list of products we carry is an up-to-date inventory.
-If you do not see a product listed on our order form that you are interested in, please email us, and we will see if we can accommodate your needs.
+- Do you build links for my bike model *******? - All of the links we have available should be listed below.
+If you don't see a a product you are interested in, please email us, and we'll see if we can accommodate your needs.

 PLEASE NOTE: Lowering the front and/or rear of your motorcycle will change the geometry and may affect the handling.
 Use caution after making changes and adjustments.